LVPlayground/playground/javascript/features/vehicles/README.md

   - A **persistent** vehicle will not be considered for streaming, but will instead always be created on the server.
+  - A **streamable** vehicle will be created and destroyed on demand.
+There is no limit to the amount of streamable vehicles that can be created on Las Venturas Playground.
+  - The list of **disposable vehicles** include vehicles that are not referenced anymore by players, but haven't been destroyed yet to reduce churn in vehicle creation.

+As currently tested, the performance of the vehicle streamer is sufficient to provide about half a million vehicles for 500 online players.

 ## Commands
 No commands are available yet.